 This article is available as a PDF or Audio message.

-Jill Scheidt, agronomy specialist with University of Missouri Extension in Barton County, scouted fields south of Lockwood near Hwy.
-97on July 23 for the crop scouting program.
-Scheidt offers this advice from the field.
+Jill Scheidt, agronomy specialist with University of Missouri Extension in Barton County, scouted fields south and west of Lockwood, Sept.
+17 for the MU Extension crop scouting program.

 Links to other resources:

 Scouting for Corn Earworms in corn

 "Crop Nutrient Deficiency and Toxicities"

 Previous 2014 Crop Scouting Reports

 “Managing Nitrogen in Wet and Dry Years” by Peter Scharf

 Corn freeze damage

 Frost freeze to corn and soybeans